Broadband

 Cable broadband

 Cable broadband connects to your home via fibre-optic and coaxial cables.
 Fibre-optic cables run to a street cabinet and then coaxial cables connect from the cabinet to your home.
-It’s faster than ADSL but not as fast as full fibre.

 Can you get broadband without a landline?